-Over the next two days (13th and 14th July) and linked to the World Para Championships, the Disability Innovation Summit, will provide an opportunity to bring together thought leaders and practitioners, from many disciplines, with knowledge and experience of design and disability.
-Disabled and non-disabled experts from around the world will design, create, collaborate and innovate to shape the future of disability innovation.
+Based in the Queen Elizabeth Olympic Park in Stratford, the GDI Hub is part of the 2012 Paralympic legacy programme.
+Over two days (13th and 14th July) linked to the World Para Championships, the Disability Innovation Summit, provided an opportunity to bring together disabled and non-disabled experts from around the world to share expertise and ideas to inspire and shape the future of disability innovation.

 - The latest technologies and research

-Disability dance, fashion and art
+- Disability dance, fashion and art

-Global projects and innovations
+- Global projects and innovations

-Built environment and inclusive design
+- Built environment and inclusive design

-Sport and community
+- Sport and community

-Workplace and employment
+- Workplace and employment